bergano65/azure-docs.ru-ru/articles/active-directory/develop/v2-oauth2-client-creds-grant-flow.md

 ---
-title: Использование платформы Microsoft Identity для доступа к защищенным ресурсам без взаимодействия с пользователем | Службы
+title: Use Microsoft identity platform to access secure resources without user interaction | Azure
-description: Создавайте веб-приложения с помощью реализации протокола проверки подлинности OAuth 2,0 на платформе Microsoft Identity.
+description: Build web applications by using the Microsoft identity platform implementation of the OAuth 2.0 authentication protocol.
 services: active-directory
 documentationcenter: ''
 author: rwike77